 Select the Allow All Services check box to enable all appointment types.

-To not enable patients to select a primary reason for their visit, clear the check boxes for all services (appointment types).
+To not allow patients to select a primary reason for their visit, clear the check boxes for all services (appointment types).

 5. Click Save.